system76/tech-docs/src/models/launch_heavy_1/repairs.md

 Launch Heavy uses Kailh hot swap sockets, so key switches can be removed and installed without soldering.

-If you are changing all of the switches in your Launch Heavy, it is recommended to completely [remove the PCB](#removing-the-pcb), install the switches into the top case without the PCB, then install the PCB into the case and onto the switch pins.
-This makes switch installation easier and reduces the likelihood of bending switch pins or damaging the PCB.
+If you are changing all of the switches in your Launch Heavy, it is recommended to completely [remove the PCBs](#removing-the-pcbs), install the switches into the top case without the PCB, then install the PCBs into the case and onto the switch pins.
+This makes switch installation easier and reduces the likelihood of bending switch pins or damaging the PCBs.

 If you are installing new switches, ensure that the switches you're installing are compatible with surface-mount (SMD) LEDs.